 Yesterday was the first day of the Team Concentration.
-The majority of athletes travelled to Auckland all meeting up at the RNZAF Base Whenuapai for lunch.
-Here are what Nicki, Jules & Coach Ray got up to.
+The majority of athletes travelled to Auckland meeting up at the RNZAF Base Whenuapai for lunch.
+Here are what Nicki, Jules and Coach Ray got up to.

-It is wonderful to be able to feel successful in fitness after so long, being unable to train.
+It is wonderful to be able to feel successful in fitness after being unable to train for so long.
 There are many new experiences that I once would have shied from.
 I am now adopting a philosophy of “just do it”!
 I want to stretch my comfort zone and live every part of this experience, no matter how scary or threatening the circumstance may seem.
 There have been times, particularly in the last few days that I have felt “swamped” with how huge this event is.
 A quick session at the gym before tea, helped me focus.
 Just training as usual, with good music, keeps me feeling grounded.

 Follow the Invictus Journey of Jules, Nicki and Coach Ray here:

 One Reply to “Invictus Games Team Concentration Day One”

 Hi coach Ray … challenge coin … I would love to purchase ine if they are available for general public … been a keen collector or NZ challenge coins for some years now … even one that don’t mention NZ but still show our flag … keeping my fingers crossed